Trump split apart many more migrant families than previously thought, new report finds

 Drawing on data from the past two years, Amnesty also reports that the Trump administration separated an additional 1,800 family units before April.
 In total, it concludes that approximately 8,000 family units have been torn apart after crossing the US-Mexico border.

 It is not clear how many people this affected; “family unit” may refer to individual members of a family or an entire family.
 It was previously thought that 2,600 children had been taken from their parents; Amnesty’s data suggest the actual number could be much higher.
-Many of members of the separated families were sent to detention centers or deported without being reunited with their loved ones.
+Many members of the separated families were sent to detention centers or deported without being reunited with their loved ones.

-The new report, called “You Don’t Have Any Rights Here,” is based on court documents and legal files, research along the border, and interviews with asylum seekers, immigration attorneys, and officials from CBP, Immigration and Customs Enforcement, and detention facilities.
-The report slams President Donald Trump’s immigration policies, saying they have caused “irreparable harm to thousands of people” by illegally turning back asylum seekers, breaking families apart, and arbitrarily detaining border crossers.
+The new report, called “You Don’t Have Any Rights Here,” is based on court documents and legal files, research along the border, and interviews with asylum-seekers, immigration attorneys, and officials from CBP, Immigration and Customs Enforcement, and detention facilities.
+The report slams President Donald Trump’s immigration policies, saying they have caused “irreparable harm to thousands of people” by illegally turning back asylum-seekers, breaking families apart, and arbitrarily detaining border crossers.
 These policies, Amnesty contends, have violated US and international law and “rose to the

 level of torture in some cases”: